 The concept of influencer endorsements is straightforward.
 When a celebrity, social media personality, or industry expert uploads content about a brand on social media, the brand they represent gains instant credibility.
 In other words, if a corporation can get an individual with industry authority to acknowledge its brand, this paints the brand as a reliable company and an industry leader.
 By associating themselves with your brand, an influencer is essentially giving you social proof that you can use to earn public trust.
 In today’s business environment, developing trust and authority is crucial.

 4) Helps brands reach target audiences and drive purchasing decisions

 Without a doubt, social media influencers who mention a brand promote sales.
-Consumers are increasingly turning to influencers for advice on buying products or services.
+Consumers are increasingly turning to influencers for advice on which products and services to buy.
 As social media has grown in popularity, so has its ability to reach a company’s intended demographic.
-If a firm wants to improve sales, influencer marketing can help to significantly increase their sales figures.
+If a firm wants to improve sales, influencer marketing can help to significantly increase its sales figures.